 |Received La Salle High School Alumni Arts Hall of Fame Award in 1990 for his body of work in art, music, writing, theater, and film.

-"Tango in the Dark".
+the Dark".
 Sandor and Parissa choreographed the tango dance.
-Due to a tight timeline, we shot 15 takes from four different camera
+Due to a tight timeline, we shot 15 takes from four different camera positions in just

-positions in just under two hours.
+under two hours.
 We shot using a three chip and a one chip camera.
-Filmlook utilized the Da Vinci system to provide our
+Filmlook utilized the Da Vinci system to provide our finished film product.

 He began to explore other areas of the fine arts.
 It began with an introduction to the world of theater.
 Acting, singing, and dancing was

 executed in the La Salle High School musical production of "West Side Story".

 Our second trip to Argentina took us back to Buenos Aires.
 We scouted additional locations for our future feature film projects and met with local

 talent agents.
 We then flew to Córdoba and traveled through the various landscapes, the Alta Gracia church and courtyard, a clock tower, and the